 Possibly the most festive recipe in the The Gourmet Cookie Book: these Glittering Lemon Sandwich Cookies.
 Dusted in sparkling sanding sugar, the little lemony cookies are filled and sandwiched together.
 They really do look like they should be hanging from the branches of a Douglas fir.

-Entries tagged with 'The Gourmet Cookie Book'
+'The Gourmet Cookie Book' on Serious Eats

 This is one of the easiest recipes I've tackled so far for Cookie Month 2010—basically just a matter of getting all the ingredients mixed into a sticky dough, then plopping them on a cookie sheet.
 The wafter-thin, brittle and chewy almond flavored Lace Cookies turn out looking like the ones from the ribbon-tied bakery box.